migasar/migasar/README.md

 - 💬 Ask me about **Python**

-- 💞️ I’m looking to collaborate on Data projects with a societal focus
+- 💞️ I’m looking to collaborate on data projects with a societal focus

 - 📫 You can reach me here: migatsar@gmail.com